 In 2015, the share of PV systems was 3,690 MW.
 Overall, the share of renewable energies increased by 10,197 MW in the same period.

-According to the “Renewable Energies 3020 Action Plan”, the government wants to set a capacity for renewable energies of 63.8 GW by 2030, with the share of photovoltaics being 36.5 GW.
+After the “Renewable Energies 3020 Action Plan”, the government wants to determine a capacity for renewable energies of 63.8 GW by 2030, and the proportion of photovoltaics should be 36.5 GW.

 By 2035, 14.1% of all renewable energy generated will be generated by solar energy.